abosh814/Crab/README.md

 [prefix][command] [param] [param] [...] (thanks discord.net)
 #### Porting over functionalities from MommIv2
 Basically anything from Reminders to DM code testing.
 EVERYTHING
+#### Expanding Core
+- needs_restart attribute for modules
+- nuke that ugly logging thing from discord.net and use sawmill or whatever its called
+- log more stuff, requires ^
+- make core return codes when properly shutdown so head can interpret them
+- buy beer